simatheone/bionic-reader/README.md

 ### Contributing

 Have any suggestions that could improve this project?
-Feel free to the repository and create a [Pull Request][pull-request].
+Feel free to fork the repository and create a [Pull Request][pull-request].

 1. Fork the project
 2. Create your **feature** branch: